 - Performance Based Method with Tiered Options

-While this structure is more complex, it pays per person based on the specific receipt sale and requires automated processes to make it easily trackable.
-With this model, you can also set additional thresholds to pay out higher percentages to employees who are outperforming their peers.
+Although this structure is more complex, it pays per person based on the specific receipt sale and requires automated processes to make it easily trackable.
+You can also set additional thresholds to pay out higher percentages to employees who are outperforming their peers.
 The results can be highly beneficial when conducting annual reviews, promoting, or training new employees.

-For dispensaries just starting out with an incentive program, we recommend the pooled commission method as some shifts are less busy and produce fewer sales opportunities, but generally even out over the entire pay period.
+For dispensaries just starting out with an incentive program, we recommend the pooled commission method.
+Because some shifts are less busy and produce fewer sales opportunities, but generally even out over the entire pay period.
 It can also help create a strong team dynamic versus an “individualized” mindset for your staff.